 Areas of Refugio County are believed to be contributing bacteria and nutrients to their waterbodies from poorly functioning On-Site Sewer Facilities (OSSFs).
 Many of these OSSFs were installed before regulations existed and were not properly designed.
-A program that offers pump-out and inspection followed by repair or replacement where needed, at no cost to the owner, is a proven way to address this problem.
-This strategy is essential when working in underserved communities.

 Address nutrient and bacteria problems in targeted watersheds by inspecting, repairing, and/or replacing up to eight (8) OSSFs in Refugio County that are failing or non-existent, focusing on underserved communities with limited resources.